1) How skilled are your caregivers?

 14) What is the process to get another person assigned to our case if we are not satisfied with the person you send to us?

 If things aren’t working with a particular caregiver, call the office and we will start the process of getting you another caregiver to orientate.
+We try to work as quickly as possible.

 15) Does your company have a Licensed Vocational Nurse or RN on staff?